 The contractor turned saboteur apparently only intended to bring the system down, rather than extract highly-classified sub movements data from it.
 According to reports, he successfully crippled three machines of a possible five.
 Had all five succumbed "the Navy would have been blind", according to the prosecution.

 Rear Admiral Jeffrey L Fowler, second in command of the 6th Fleet, broadly supported this position in a letter to the judge.
 The admiral wrote that malware infections in the systems at issue impaired "the ability of submarines to prevent collisions, and could result in loss of life".
 He also said that extra security procedures had been implemented since the incident.

 After being nabbed by naval investigators, Sylvestre folded easily and pleaded guilty to a single count of damaging protected computers.
 That could have got him as much as 10 years in the federal pen, but his attorneys submitted a wide range of mitigating testimony.
 Sylvestre paid the Navy $25,000 towards repairs before appearing in court, and a psychiatrist said he suffered from depression and bipolar disorder.
-This might put the trick-cyclist concerned in dispute with the vetters who gave Sylvestre his clearance in the first place, assuming the testimony wasn't mere renta-psych court manoeuvring.

 Perhaps most tellingly of all, the errant techie's sister also testified on his behalf.
 Ms Nancy Rapaport stated that if she had been asked to choose between aliens landing or her brother copping a felony rap, she would have assessed the alien arrival as the more likely event.
 There was no word on Ms Rapaport's overall opinion on the likelihood of an alien landing in the near future.